Varadhan's formula, conditioned diffusions, and local volatilities

 (ii) Under the same assumptions as above we have, for fixed $y$ and $t>0$,

-provided there exists a unique minimizer for the problem $(y,z_{t}^{\ast }(y)) := \mbox{argmin}_{x\in N_y}\Lambda_t(x)$. \end{theorem}
+provided there exists a unique minimizer $z_{t}^{\ast }(y)$ for the problem $\mbox{argmin}_{x\in N_y}\Lambda_t(x)$. \end{theorem}

 The case $l=n$ in Theorem \ref{t:smallTimeIntro}(ii) (``from $x_0 \in \R^n$ to $x \in \R^n$'') is covered by the result of Molchanov \cite{Mol75} for elliptic diffusions, and more recently by Bailleul \cite{BailleulBridges} in the hypoelliptic setting.
-Besides the more general framework of small noise systems that we consider in Theorem \ref{t:smallNoiseIntro}, in (ii) the final target set for the process $X$ is an affine subspace instead of a single point (``from $x_0$ to $N_y$'', restoring the point-to-point situation when $l=n$).
-Also, the results mentioned above are given on compact manifolds, while we work with $\R^n$-valued processes, and need to rely on some non-trivial tail bounds.
+Besides the more general framework of small noise asymptotics that we consider in Theorem \ref{t:smallNoiseIntro}, in (ii) the final target set for the process $X$ is an affine subspace instead of a single point (``from $x_0$ to $N_y$'', restoring the point-to-point situation when $l=n$).
+Also, the results of \cite{Mol75,BailleulBridges} are given on compact manifolds, while we work here with $\R^n$-valued processes, and need to rely on some non-trivial tail bounds.

-Following the well-known projection results \cite{GyonLocVol, DupireLocalVol} for It\^o SDEs, we then have the following corollaries of Theorem \ref{t:smallNoiseIntro} to local volatility:
+Following the well-known projection results \cite{GyonLocVol, Dupire} for It\^o SDEs, we then have the following corollaries of Theorem \ref{t:smallNoiseIntro} for the local volatility: